Solana Trading

 The fee is deducted from the input token before the swap is submitted to Jupiter.
 It is passed directly to the Balchemy fee account on-chain and is visible in the transaction explorer.
 Jupiter also charges its own routing fee (typically 0.04–0.1% depending on the route), which is separate from the Balchemy platform fee.

 Tip: The fee is taken from your input token, not from the output.
-If you sell 1 SOL on a standard account, 0.01 SOL goes to the Balchemy fee account and 0.99 SOL is routed through Jupiter.
+If you sell 1 SOL, 0.01 SOL goes to the Balchemy fee account and 0.99 SOL is routed through Jupiter.

 Slippage settings